SReigovind/NAVA/README.md

 Phase 1 established and validated the core dual-model architecture: a computer vision (CV) module for disease identification paired with a natural language processing (NLP) module for treatment prescription generation.

 **Dataset — the Superset strategy:**
-Rather than relying on a single controlled dataset, we aggregated data from multiple open-source repositories — PlantVillage, PlantWild (V1 & V2), PlantDoc, PaddyDoctor, ASDID, and Kaggle competition datasets — to cover **34 disease classes across 7 major crops**: Rice, Corn, Tomato, Soybean, Cassava, Banana, and Cucumber.
+Rather than relying on a single controlled dataset, we aggregated data from multiple open-source repositories — PlantVillage, PlantWild (V1 & V2), PlantDoc, PaddyDoctor, ASDID, and Kaggle competition datasets — to cover **34 disease classes across 7 major crops**: Rice, Corn, Tomato, Soybean, Cassava, Banana, and Cucumber (including healthy class variants for each crop).
 A strict 300–700 filtering rule was applied to address severe class imbalance, followed by augmentation using Albumentations (geometric transforms, brightness contrast, RGB shift, Gaussian blur) to simulate real-world field conditions.
 The final dataset comprises **20,400 training/validation samples** and **4,089 test samples**.

 **Model selection — comparison study:**
 Three architectures were trained and compared under identical conditions: